dmlc/xgboost/doc/tutorials/model.rst

 ***********************
 Now that we have introduced the elements of supervised learning, let us get started with real trees.
 To begin with, let us first learn about the model choice of XGBoost: **decision tree ensembles**.
 The tree ensemble model consists of a set of classification and regression trees (CART).
-Here's a simple example of a CART that classifies whether someone will like computer games.
+Here's a simple example of a CART that classifies whether someone will like a hypothetical computer game X.

 .. image:: https://raw.githubusercontent.com/dmlc/web-data/master/xgboost/model/cart.png
   :width: 100%